(Disclosure: Some of the links below may be affiliate links)

 9. People do not enjoy the FIRE journey

-Many people are focusing so much on the end goal (FI), that they have a terrible journey!
+Many people focus so much on the end goal (FI) that they have a terrible journey!

-If you are dedicated to reaching Financial Independence, it is essential to be focused about it.
+If you are dedicated to reaching Financial Independence, it is essential to be focused on achieving this goal.
 However, you should not make it a terrible journey.
 A lot of people are depressed during the whole journey to FIRE.
-They are not spending anything and are repriving themselves from a lot of things.
+They are not spending anything and are depriving themselves of many things.

 Some people are also focusing a lot on the income side.
-They are having a full-time job and are pushing it far.
-But then, they are also doing side hustle to increase even more their income.
-If you have fun with your side hustles, that is great, go for it!
+They have a full-time job and are pushing it far.
+But then, they also have side hustles to increase even more their income.
+If you have fun with your side hustles, that is great.
+Go for it!
 But people should not do side hustles just for the sake of reaching FIRE faster!

 You should be careful with making the journey a nice one as well.
 Maybe the goal is better than the journey.
-But you will enjoy the all path a lot more if you can enjoy the trip as well as the goal itself.
+But you will enjoy the goal a lot more if you can enjoy the trip and the goal itself.

 Do not push too much for your goals.
 You can optimize for it, of course.
-But there is a such as over-optimization!
+But there is such a thing as over-optimization!

-This post is not made to discourage you from pursuing Financial Independence.
+This article should not discourage you from pursuing Financial Independence.
 And it is not a rant about the FIRE movement at all.
-I believe that Financial Independence is an awesome thing to pursue!
+On the contrary, I believe Financial Independence is an excellent pursuit!
 And retiring early could also be a great thing for most people.

 The goal of this post is to make you realize that FIRE is not all perfect!
-Nothing is all perfect.
-You need to recognize that merely retiring early will not solve all your problems in a single day.
-You need to plan what you are going to do with your life once in retirement.
+You must recognize that merely retiring early will not solve all your problems in a single day.
+You need to plan what you will do with your life once in retirement.

-And there is no point making your life miserable for a few years to reach FI.
-I do not think it is healthy, and I do not believe it will pay out in the long-term.
+And there is no point in making your life miserable for a few years to reach FI.
+I do not think it is healthy, and I do not believe it will work out in the long term.

-Also, be aware that some FIRE examples on the internet are challenging and do not trust blindly on the 4% rule.
+Also, be aware that some FIRE examples on the internet are challenging, and do not blindly trust the 4% rule.

-Finally, you should not let people judge you by the way you spend.
+Finally, you should not let people judge you by how you spend.
 If you enjoy some things that cost money, use your money!
 You need to spend consciously, of course.
-But you do not need not to spend at all!
+But you can spend money!
 Everybody is different, and everybody will need a different level of expenses for a comfortable lifestyle!